Addictions Foundation of Manitoba - Locals 116-120, 378 - Bargaining Brief

 Gawronsky took the stand as the 4th PDPS witness.
 Economists, other

 labour leaders, labour relations experts, as well as several MGEU staff were

 All of this testimony added to the body of evidence placed before the judge, which already includes 37 affidavits and more than 100 pages of agreed upon facts.

 In January 2020, the PDPS and the Government filed their written arguments with the court.
 Final arguments were heard over three days in February.
-We are now awaiting a ruling from the trial judge.

 THE GOVERNMENT’S REFUSAL TO APPOINT A THIRD-PARTY ARBITRATION BOARD

 The Civil Service Bargaining Committee exchanged proposal packages with the employer in March 2019 and negotiations began in mid-April.
 Almost immediately, these negotiations were frustrated by the Province’s refusal to discuss wages and benefits and their unwillingness to be up front about whether or not they intended to table the wage mandate contained in Bill 28.